bemasher/rtlamr/README.md

-  -format=plain: format to write log messages in: plain, csv, json, xml or gob -gobunsafe=false: allow gob output to stdout -logfile=/dev/stdout: log statement dump file -msgtype=scm: message type to receive: scm, idm, r900 or scm+ -quiet=false: suppress printing state information at startup -samplefile=/dev/null: raw signal dump file -single=false: one shot execution, if used with -filterid, will wait for exactly one packet from each meter id
+  -format=plain: format to write log messages in: plain, csv, json, xml or gob -gobunsafe=false: allow gob output to stdout -logfile=/dev/stdout: log statement dump file -msgtype=scm: message type to receive: scm, scm+, idm, r900 and r900bcd -quiet=false: suppress printing state information at startup -samplefile=/dev/null: raw signal dump file -single=false: one shot execution, if used with -filterid, will wait for exactly one packet from each meter id